romslf/Ultimate-Proxy/README.md

       "ratio": 1	// Will mine for 1% of RatioWindowTimeHours before switching },
     {
-      "address": "eth-de.flexpool.io",	// Will be only used as failover since no ratio is set "port": 4444
+      "address": "ethw.2miners.com",	// Will be only used as failover since no ratio is set "port": 2020
     }
   ],
-  "Protocol": "Stratum", // The mining protocol used (Ethproxy/Stratum/Nicehash) "Coin": "ETH",	// The coin you want to mine "Wallet": "YOUR WALLET HERE",	// Your mining wallet "Worker": "UltimateProxy",	// Proxy worker name "Password": "x",	// Proxy password
+  "Protocol": "Stratum", // The mining protocol used (Ethproxy/Stratum/Nicehash) "Coin": "ETHW",	// The coin you want to mine "Wallet": "YOUR WALLET HERE",	// Your mining wallet "Worker": "UltimateProxy",	// Proxy worker name "Password": "x",	// Proxy password